mamitech/laravel-sqs-subscriber/readme.md

         ...
 ```

-note that in the new connection you will use `sqs-distributed` as driver value. you can also
+note that in the new connection you will use `sqs-distributed` as driver value.
+To keep the consistency
+we also name the connection as `sqs-distributed` as the name of it's driver.
+You can also
 specify the default queue inside `queue` key that will be used when you don't specify particular
 queue to listen to.